GleammerRay/INTERLINKED/README.md

 1. [Download and extract the latest available release](https://github.com/GleammerRay/INTERLINKED/releases).
 2. Copy your `config.json` and `usrprefs.json` from old installation to the newly acquired release.
-3. Enjoy the newest features! ⚡
+3. Enjoy the latest features! ⚡

 ### 6. Logging